filecoin-project/filecoin-docs/docs/mine/lotus/miner-wallets.md

 ```

 ::: tip
 The owner's address will need to be available in the Lotus node and have enough funds to pay for the gas for this transaction.
-Cold wallets will need to be temporally imported for the operation to succeed.
+Cold addresses will need to be temporally imported for the operation to succeed.
 :::